Scale: 1/700

 - Tamiya 1/700 scale USS Indianapolis CA-35 and Japanese Submarine I-58

-These models represent the triple 8"/55 cal., 250-ton turrets of several heavy cruisers of the US Navy's Portland and Northampton classes, specifically:
+These models represent the 8"/55 caliber, triple-gun, 250-ton turrets of the US Navy's Portland-class heavy cruiser USS Indianapolis CA-35.

 These turrets are not suitable for USS New Orleans CA-32 or USS Astoria CA-34.
 Those ships had 8" turrets of a different shape.